 Suzuki DR650 Adventure Setup

-We also wanted to ride the same bike models to avoid carrying different sets of tools and spare parts.
-It’s convenient, saves weight and money.
+For our first big trip together, we wanted to ride the same bike models to avoid carrying different sets of tools and spare parts.

-We bought both bikes in Melbourne with lots of modifications already on them.
-We then upgraded them even further to make sure they fulfil all our requirements.
+We bought both bikes in Melbourne, already kitted out with plenty of upgrades — then set them up even further to meet our exact needs.

 suzuki dr650 before the adventure setup